Offaly craftsman's incredible commemorative bench unveiled in Limerick

 The commemorative bench entitled, ‘Giants of Men’ was designed and crafted by Tom Roche from Rhode, Co.
 Offaly and Knut Klimmek based in Dublin

-A public bench and sculpture in memory of two of Ireland’s leading humanitarians was unveiled in Limerick city today (Thursday, August 18).
+A public bench and sculpture in memory of two of Ireland’s leading humanitarians was unveiled in Limerick city on Thursday

 The commemorative bench entitled, ‘Giants of Men’ was designed and crafted by Tom Roche from Rhode, Co.
 Offaly and Knut Klimmek based in Dublin, who won the commission for the piece following a public tender.